jmerali3/CO2_Analysis/README.md

 ![Cubic Regression](CO2_Plots/CO2_Cubic_Regression.png)

-It's clear that the lowest test error is with quadratic regression, we are not capturing the cyclic nature of the data.
-We could plot the residuals and observe that there is a trend, which indicates that the series is not yet stationary.
+It's clear that the lowest test error is with quadratic regression, but we are not capturing the cyclic nature of the data.
+We could also plot the residuals and observe that there is a trend, which indicates that the series is not yet stationary.

 #### Step 3 - Cyclic Regression

-There's obviously a cyclic nature to CO2 concentration at this specific location.
+There's obviously a cyclic nature to CO2 concentration.
 This can be explained by seasonal changes that impact vegetation, soil moisture, and ocean temperature.

 Let's remove the periodic residual from the trend by computing the monthly mean of the residuals from the quadratic regression.
 These are plotted below.